Needed: One Outstanding Advertising Account Executive

 Business Insider is looking for an advertising account executive who is proactive, highly motivated, and has a firm understanding of the online advertising industry and a tenacious desire to succeed in a start-up environment.

-This AE will call on a variety of blue-chip advertisers in NYC and surrounding areas.
-The position is based in our Manhattan office with some travel and plenty of sales calls.
+This AE will call on a variety of blue-chip advertisers in Northern California and surrounding areas.
+The position is based in San Francisco with some travel and plenty of sales calls.

 Key requirements: